Generic Name: enoxaparin (ee nox AP a rin)

 Prepare your dose in a syringe only when you are ready to give yourself an injection.
 Do not mix Lovenox with other medications in the same IV.
-Do not use the medication if it has changed colors or has particles in it.
-Call your doctor for a new prescription.
+Do not use Lovenox if it has changed colors or has particles in it.
+Call your pharmacist for new medication.

 Tell any doctor who treats you that you are using Lovenox.
 If you need surgery or dental work, tell the surgeon or dentist ahead of time that you are using this medication.

-To be sure Lovenox is not causing harmful effects, your blood and your stool (bowel movement) may need to be tested often.
+While using Lovenox your blood and your stool (bowel movement) may need to be tested often.
 Your nerve and muscle function may also need to be tested.
 Visit your doctor regularly.